lennertdekeukeleere/Geant4GarfieldDegradInterface/docs/source/prerequisites.rst

 Degrad
 --------

 Degrad_ is the most detailed software package on the market regarding the interaction of particles with a gas medium.
 It includes a variety of processes subsequent to the primary ionization among which are, Auger, Coster-Kronig, shake-off and fluorescence emission.
 As mentioned above, the user can run the Interface project without an installation of Degrad, e.g. if the user is not interested in running a detailed simulation of ionisation and subsequent de-excitation processes.
-To run the Degrad part of the interface program an environment variable DEGRAD_HOME has to be defined, pointing to the folder containing the executable.
+To run the Degrad part of the project an environment variable DEGRAD_HOME has to be defined, pointing to the folder containing the executable.
 For example, when using bash, this line should be added to your .bashrc file:

 .. code-block:: bash